ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 filtered; this element or member value is then known as the *current node*.

-The current node can be used as the start of one or more JSONPath queries used inside subexpressions of the filter expression, notated via the current-node-identifier `@`.
+The current node can be used as the start of one or more JSONPath queries in subexpressions of the filter expression, notated via the current-node-identifier `@`.
 Each JSONPath query can be used either for testing existence of a result of the query, for obtaining a specific JSON value resulting